 - 3. In the File Type field at the top, make sure Markdown Import File is selected. - 4.
 In the Source area, choose to create the new file based on a template or an existing file. - New From Template Choose either a factory template file or one of your own custom template files as a starting point.
 The new file will take on all of the settings contained in the template.
 If you want to use the factory template provided by Flare, expand the Factory Templates folder and click on a template file.
 If you want to use your own custom template file, expand the appropriate folder and click on a file.
 For more information about templates, see the online Help. - New From Existing Choose an existing file of the same type as a starting point for your new file.
 As with template files, your new file will take on all of the settings contained in the file you select.
-To use this option, click -, use the Open File dialog to find a file, and double-click it. - 5.
+To use this option, click , use the Open File dialog to find a file, and double-click it. - 5.
 (Optional) If you want to place the file into a subfolder previously created in the Content Explorer or Project Organizer, in the Folder field click and select the subfolder.
 Otherwise, keep the default location. - 6.
 In the File Name field, type a new name for the import file.

 - 7. (Optional) If you want to apply condition tags to the file, expand the Attributes section at the bottom of the dialog.
-Next to the Condition Tags field, click in and select the conditions you want to apply.
+Next to the Condition Tags field, click and select the conditions you want to apply.
 Click OK. - 8.
 (Optional) If you want to apply file tags, expand the Attributes section at the bottom of the dialog.
-Next to the File Tags field, click M and select the file tags you want to apply.
+Next to the File Tags field, click and select the file tags you want to apply.
 Click OK. - 9.
 Click Add.
 The import file is added to the Imports folder in the Project Organizer.
-The Markdown Import Editor opens to the right. - ▶ NOTE Flare fully supports CommonMark for Markdown imports.
-Results of importing other Markdown flavors may vary.
+The Markdown Import Editor opens to the right.